 Identifying new neuromodulation targets for drug addiction

-The TN² lab is interested in exploring the use of limbic GPi DBS for the treatment of severe cases of drug addiction.
-Further, in a recent collaboration with Dr. Michael Fox at the Laboratory for Brain Network Imaging and Modulation, we used lesion network mapping to identify an ‘addiction remission network’, which highlights specific targets for neuromodulation for the treatment of drug addiction.
-We will conduct clinical studies to test the efficacy of non-invasive neuromodulation of some of these targets.
+Deep Brain Stimulation (DBS) is a technique most commonly used to treat movement disorders, such as Parkinson’s Disease.
+The TN² lab is interested in exploring the application of DBS of the limbic pallidum to treat severe and refractory cases of drug addiction.
+We have recently started a clinical trial of limbic pallidum DBS for severe and refractory alcohol use disorder.
+Furthermore, in a recent collaboration with Dr. Michael Fox at the Laboratory for Brain Network Imaging and Modulation at Harvard Medical School, we used lesion network mapping to identify an ‘addiction remission network’, which highlights specific targets for neuromodulation to treat drug addiction.

 The effects of Globus pallidus DBS on impulsivity and motivation